 Mininet

 Mininet [39] is a software developed specially to implement the software-defined networks.
 It is a network emulator designed to create the desired SDN network topology and analyse the performance of desired component.
-Mininet provides the ready to deploy network testbed for the SDN applications developers without the need to set up a physical environment.
+Mininet provides the ready-to-deploy network testbed for the SDN applications developers without the need to set up a physical environment.

 Mininet created the realistic virtual network consisting of SDN controller, OpenFlow switches and host devices.
 All these network elements run on real kernel along with application code, everything on a single machine.
-It also includes a CLI that is topology aware and OpenFlow aware, which makes it easier for developers for debugging and analysing the complete network.
+It also includes a CLI that is topology-aware and OpenFlow-aware, which makes it easier for developers for debugging and analysing the complete network.
 Mininet supports various SDN controllers such as OpenFlow controller, OpenFlow reference controller, Open vSwitch’s ovs-controller, NOX and Ryu.
 A desired SDN controller can be selected for implementing the SDN network.
 Furthermore, Mininet provides the option to connect the network with the external SDN controller which might also be running on different machine.
 By default, Mininet runs Open vSwitch in OpenFlow mode, which requires an OpenFlow controller.

 Mininet supports creation of many different topologies and running different tests on the network.
 Mininet is developed with in-built network topologies like linear and tree topology that can be selected while initiating the network.
 Also, the desired custom topologies can be created specifying the details of the network devices and links between them.
 With just simple command of sudo mn the SDN network can be deployed consisting of two hosts, one Open vSwitch and one OpenFlow controller.